zhaozg/neospace/docs/user.md

 ## Recommendations

 Neovim 0.5.0 now supports using init.lua, where lua code can be put.
-If you have a init.vim or .vimrc, you can put your lua code in a heredoc block:
+If you have a `init.vim` or `.vimrc`, you can put your lua code in a heredoc block:

 ```
 lua << EOF